Missed President-elect Joe Biden's victory speech? How to watch it now

-President-elect Joe Biden addressed the nation Saturday night for the first time since multiple major news outlets projected he would win the battleground state of Pennsylvania, giving him more than the 270 electoral votes needed to unseat Donald Trump and take the White House.
+President-elect Joe Biden addressed the nation Saturday night for the first time since major news outlets projected he'd win the battleground state of Pennsylvania, giving him more than the 270 electoral votes needed to unseat President Donald Trump and take the White House.

 Before Biden jogged onto the stage to take the podium, Vice President-elect Kamala Harris thanked voters for turning out in record numbers and delivered a message of hope.